 We've hit that point in the life of every Humble Bundle where a new set of games jump in to flesh out the original selection.
 This time around, we're seeing the likes of Epoch, Mikey Hooks, and Zombie Gunship join the seven games that made up the initial batch.
 People who paid over the average at the time of purchase will get these new titles automatically, and those who do so going forward will get them just as well.

 Three more titles have made their way into Humble Mobile Bundle 7, packing more value into a pack of games that was already worth it for Kingdom Rush Frontiers alone.
 Now—in addition to that awesome game, Color Zen Premium, Heroes of Loot, Horn, and Sorcery—people who pay over the average can also get Alpha Wave, Soda Drinker Pro, and Swordigo.
 We've written up a review for that last one, so check it out if you don't already have the game.
+As for Soda Drinker Pro, it's a first-person beverage drinking simulator designed for Google Cardboard.
+I know, everything about that sentence sounds made up, but it's totally legit.

 It's that time again.
 The Humble Bundle folks are back with another mobile bundle.
 This time we're looking at six games: Aralon: Sword and Shadow, Bag It!, Carcassonne, The Cave, The Room Two, and R-Type II.
 Three of these games are available for whatever you feel like paying, but you need to beat the average in order to get all six along with the next wave of games that's sure to arrive roughly a week from now.